DejavuForensics/FFanalyse/README.md

 ### Greenwich Meridian Timezone

 The term "Timezone" refers to the geographical location of the IP address's time zone.
 In this context, GMT (Greenwich Meridian Time)  acts as a central reference point.
 It represents the zero base value.
 The assignment of values to each time zone is determined by its distance from GMT.
+GMT rounding occurs when a certain region is placed in the wrong time zone.
+This can happen when states need to simplify or standardise time representation.
+They often do this to deal with practical or administrative issues.

+GMT may be rounded to fit the region into a specific time zone.
+Even if the geographical location suggests otherwise.
+This could be for reasons such as political, administrative, or local convenience.
+These roundings can lead to discrepancies in relation to geographical reality.
 Figure 3 illustrates the Greenwich Meridian timezones.

 ![Illustration of the Greenwich Meridian timezones](https://github.com/DejavuForensics/FFanalyse/blob/main/Images/3.png)